christianalfoni/rask-ui/docs/guide/why-rask.md

 ## Design Principles

 RASK is built on a few clear principles:

-• Reactive state is the default
+- **Reactive state is the default**.
   State should update directly and intuitively — no immutability gymnastics.
-• Rendering is reconciler-driven
+- **Rendering is reconciler-driven**.
 The reconciler handles UI expression and component composition — reactive state decides when rendering happens.
-• Runtime only
+- **Runtime only**.
 No build-time transforms.
 No magic compilation.
 Code runs as written.
-• Hooks define ownership
+- **Hooks define ownership**.
 State belongs to the component that created it, simplifying structure and cleanup.

 ## Where RASK Fits Best